hifi-finance/hifi/packages/tasks/README.md

-# Hifi Deployers
+# Hifi Tasks

-Deployer scripts for the Hifi smart contracts.
-Note that because OpenZeppelin's upgrades plugin [validates](https://github.com/OpenZeppelin/openzeppelin-upgrades/issues/402) the compiler cache before deploying the proxies, this package cannot deploy upgradeable contracts.
+Hardhat tasks for the Hifi smart contracts.

+A note on the deploy tasks.
+This package cannot deploy upgradeable contracts, because OpenZeppelin's upgrades plugin [validates](https://github.com/OpenZeppelin/openzeppelin-upgrades/issues/402) the compiler cache before deploying the proxies.

 ## Install

-This package is not meant to be installed by any other package, not even another local package in this monorepo.
+This package is not meant to be installed by any other package, not even a local package in this monorepo.

 ## Usage